 Can the susceptibility of PRRSV infection be different depending on the genetic line of pigs?
-Can the severity of the symptoms of PRRSV infection be differed by age, gender, or genetic character?
+Can the severity of the symptoms of PRRSV infection be different by age, gender, or genetic character?

 There are indeed differences in the genetic susceptibility of pigs towards PRRSV.